nikitabelii/Data-Science/ProblemSet2/ProblemSet2.md

 plot(image)

+image.shape

-#Resize the image to 224x224
+# Resize the image to 224x224

-#(it didn't show the image with np.resize, so I used cv2)
+# (it didn't show the image with np.resize, so I used cv2)

 import cv2